pharo-open-documentation/pharo-wiki/General/Baselines.md

 This snippet should be configured with:

-* The `{prefix}`: This one will be specific to the file format:
+* `{prefix}`: This one will be specific to the file format:
 	* `filetree` for a Filetree project
 	* `tonel` for a Tonel project
-* The `{full/path/to/repository}`: is the path to the project on the file system
+* `{full/path/to/repository}`: is the path to the project on the file system
-* The `{subfolder}`: This parameter is optional in case the code is at the root of the project.
+* `{subfolder}`: This parameter is optional in case the code is at the root of the project.
 It should point to the subfolder containing the code.

 Example: